 - Sensation disturbances

-Erb’s palsy is often referred to as another name for BPP.
+Erb’s palsy is often referred to as another name for brachial plexus birth palsy.
 It occurs when the brachial plexus nerves in the upper arm are damaged.
-It’s also known as Erb’s palsy rupture or rupture of the brachial plexus.
 Erb’s palsy will range in severity depending upon how the injury happened.
 Some of the dangers of Erb’s palsy include:

 - Full or partial paralysis in the affected arm